 Automatic Protection Is Not Fool-Proof

 Even with automatic copyright, anyone can contest your rights (or you may need to assert your own rights), so only you can decide whether or not something you created is worthy of formal copyright registration.

 Internet plagiarism is very common, especially when it comes to photographs and written content.
 It is easy for someone to copy photos and content for their own use and simply say they created it first, when in fact they did not.
 You need to have some way of proving that you are the original creator of the work.

 Formal copyright registration serves as more substantial proof that you are the creator (author) of something, and when you created it.
-Simply putting “Copyright 2008” on a website does not really prove that you actually created the material, and if so, when.
-More information can be found in the links below:
+Simply putting “Copyright 2018” on a website does not really prove that you actually created the material, and if so, when.

-Can I seal and mail something to myself to establish proof of a copyright?
+Some people think they can seal and mail something to themselves to establish proof of a copyright.
 This practice is often referred to as the “poor man’s copyright.”
 It is anything but reliable, and may or may not offer evidence in a court of law should legal action result from your claim to ownership.

 Ignorance Is Not a Defense Against Copyright Infringement